-- Part- A (5 NOS X 2 MARKS = 10 MARKS) Answer all questions - Part- B (2 NOS X15 MARKS = 30 MARKS) - (Either or type) - Students will be required to attempt five questions from the Eight questions, are to be set from entire syllabus. where 2 questions may be short answer type which is compulsory with 2-3 subheads and 2, short with 4 subheads answer type and 4 essay type questions. - Students should attempt total Seven Questions including the compulsory question. - Question paper is to be set covering the entire syllabus.
+- Part- A (5 NOS X 2 MARKS = 10 MARKS) Answer all questions

+- Part- B (2 NOS X15 MARKS = 30 MARKS)

+- (Either or type)

+• Students will be required to attempt five questions from the Eight questions, are to be set from entire syllabus. where 2 questions may be short answer type which is compulsory with 2-3 subheads and 2, short with 4 subheads answer type and 4 essay type questions.

+• Students should attempt total Seven Questions including the compulsory question.